Flash in other media: Justice League of America pilot (1997)

-The Flash (Barry Allen) was in a CBS live-action pilot called Justice League of America, portrayed by Kenny Johnston.
-The pilot did not air in the United States.
-Similar to The Flash TV series, this Flash appeared to be Barry Allen in name only, as he reflected Wally's age, ravenous appetite, and personality.
-In addition, this version of Justice League was inspired by the Keith Giffen-era Justice League, of which Wally was a member.
+The Barry Allen incarnation of Flash appears in Justice League of America, portrayed by Kenny Johnston.

 Smallville

 Bart Allen made guest appearances in the television series Smallville, in the fourth-season episode "Run" (first aired October 20, 2004), and in the sixth season in the episode "Justice" (first aired on January 18, 2007).
 He is played by Kyle Gallner.
 He is portrayed as a self-centered teenager who uses his powers for personal gain.
 He goes by the name Bart Allen, but he is shown to be carrying multiple ID cards also identifying him as "Jay Garrick", "Barry Allen", and "Wally West".
 His speed is depicted as being well in excess of that of Clark.
 Not only is he able to run backward and match Clark's top speed, but is able to run fast enough that Clark, even moving at top speed, cannot follow his movements.

 Their mutual respect made it apparent that they had become friends towards the end (as Superman and Flash are good friends in the future), with allusions being made to forming a "league" one day.
 It is mentioned that he got his powers through an accident, rather than genetics as in the comics, although at least one of the Flashes has gotten his powers through an accident.
 This incarnation of the Flash is also one of the few superpowered characters on Smallville who is not a "Meteor Freak", meaning they have not acquired their powers through Kryptonite-related means via one of Smallville's infamous meteor showers.